NNelo/BootstrapCCpy/README.md

 # BootstrapCCpy

-Consensus Clustering comes to address the issue of determining the optimal amount of clusters conformed by the dataset.

-The benefit of this approach is the provision of several measures in order to recognize the quality of each one of the conformed clusters.
+The Bootstrap Consensus Clustering method is a faster and simpler implementation of the well known resampling-based method for class discovery and visualization developed by [Monti et al](https://link.springer.com/content/pdf/10.1023/A:1023949509487.pdf).
+In particular, the BootstrapCCpy package diminishes the number of required parameters on the original implementation, that requires to define the proportion of items and/or features to sample in each iteration.
+In BootstrapCCpy, the item/feature sample is applied over a bootstrap technique diminishing the number of parameters and avoiding user specific parameter selection.
+Another drawback of the original implementation is its secuencial implementation, which make it impractical for Big Data Analytics approaches.
+The aim of this work is to improve a Pyhton library implementation, BootstrapCCpy, in order to reduce execution time  by paralelizing critical secuencial steps, as well as the proposal of a bootstrap sampling approach that eliminates user defined parameters.
 It also provides visualization facilities out of the box, such as heatmaps.

-In addition, this python implementation:
-* makes use of Bootstrap as the perturbation technique
-* allows the usage of multi-core CPU to perform faster
+## Note

+We have also developed a version in R: [BootstrapCC](https://github.com/elmerfer/BootstrapCC)

 ## Getting started